Gunther-Schulz/coding-prompts/AI_CODING_PROCESS.md

 ### 3. Pre-computation Standards Check (Planning Phase)

 **3.0.
-Assess Target File Complexity (Initial Check):** If the user's request targets a file known to be a central configuration hub (e.g., main application setup, DI container, core routing), or a file previously identified as complex or sensitive to edits:
+Assess Target File Complexity (Initial Check):** If the user's request targets a file known to be a central configuration hub (e.g., main application setup, DI container, core routing), or a file previously identified as complex or sensitive to edits, or if an initial partial file read (e.g., from `read_file` without `should_read_entire_file=True`) **proves insufficient to confidently locate all necessary code sections for planning and executing the required change (e.g., exact lines for deletion/modification, precise insertion points for new code):**
+    *   **Action:** State this observation and the specific information gap. **Unless the remaining necessary context can be obtained through highly targeted and reliable means (e.g., a `grep_search` for a unique anchor string known to be near the area of interest), the AI MUST prioritize obtaining a more complete view of the file.** This typically involves:
+        a.
+Requesting the user to provide the full file content or relevant missing sections.
+        b.
+If user interaction is not immediately feasible and the file is critical for the task, using `read_file` with `should_read_entire_file=True` (if permissible by token limits and file size considerations for that tool).
-    *   **Action:** State this observation.
-Plan to use full file reads (`read_file` with `should_read_entire_file=True`) if any ambiguity about its structure arises during planning.
-Subsequent impact analysis (Step 3.4.1) and edit generation (Step 4.1) must apply maximum scrutiny.
+    *   Subsequent impact analysis (Step 3.4.1) and edit generation (Step 4.1) must apply maximum scrutiny based on the complete information.
     *   *Example: "Observing that `app.py` is a central CLI configuration file.
-Will proceed with heightened scrutiny for impact analysis and edit generation, using full file reads if necessary."*
+The initial partial read does not show the command registration section needed for this change.
+To proceed accurately, I need to see the full content of this file or the section containing command registrations.
+Requesting full file content."*

 **NOTE:** Foundational checks (Steps 3.4, 3.5, 3.6) take precedence.
 If analysis reveals underlying issues (robustness, unknown root cause, architectural conflicts), these **MUST** be addressed by **STOPPING the standard plan and executing the appropriate procedure from Section 5: `Exception Handling Procedures`** *before* proceeding with the original task.
 Embrace necessary detours.